Gloria Ouida Lee

 Gloria Ouida Lee or Siew Yoke Kwan (née Hong), also known as Gloria Purdy-Lee (14 July 1908 – 13 April 1995) was a Chinese-Australian miner.
-She was the daughter of Alice Springs Chinese Market gardener Ah Hong and his Western Arrernte wife Ranjika.
+She was the daughter of Western Arrernte woman Ranjika and Alice Springs' Chinese Market gardener Ah Hong.
 Lee travelled between Australia and China and experienced discrimination because of her mixed parentage.
 She is included in the archive collection of the Women's Museum of Australia, formerly known as the National Pioneer Women's Hall of Fame.
 Her oral history is held at the National Library of Australia.

 Early life

 Lee was born in a dry creek-bed under a tree, in Stuart (what would become Alice Springs), Australia, in 1908, the youngest child of Ah Hong and Ranjika.
 Lee's family ran a market garden on Todd Street and their house was popular with bush men needing a "good feed" when they came to town.

-As a child the government attempted to take Lee and her siblings Ada and Dempsey, to live at The Bungalow, an institution for Aboriginal children.
+As a child the government attempted to force Lee and her siblings Ada and Dempsey away to live at The Bungalow, an institution for Aboriginal children.
 Her father protected them from being taken from him by threatening to shoot the policeman who was sent to take the children.
 Lee would later attend school as a part of the 'European' class taught by Ida Standley in the mornings rather than with the "half-caste" children in the afternoons.
 Here she would receive 3 ½ hours of class time rather than the 1 ½ hours given to the children living at The Bungalow.
 Her brother Dempsey was considered by Standley to be exceptionally bright, and he was made head of the school; this was a decision that led to some backlash.

 Ranjika died in childbirth in 1914 and in 1918 Ah Hong sold his market garden and took his three children to China, to be cared for by relatives.
 It was a yearlong journey; the family had to first travel to Darwin by horse and buggy before taking a ship.
 In China she was welcomed by her father's family who, although aware her mother was Aboriginal, welcomed her with open arms and was respectful towards her.
 Her father spent a year in China with Lee and her siblings, and then returned to Alice Springs alone in 1920.
 While Lee lived in China, she went to school, learning to read and write in Cantonese, she remained in school until the age of 15 or 16.
 After completing her education, she helped with household duties, as was customary at the time.